Zaza Eloshvili: Career

 Eloshvili played for the Dinamo Tbilisi reserve team, making nine appearances and scoring one goal in 1984, along with three appearances in 1986.
 He later made fifteen appearances and scored one goal for Kolkheti-1913 Poti in the Umaglesi Liga.

 Eloshvili earned his first and only cap for Georgia on 23 February 1994 in a friendly against Israel.
 He came on as a half-time substitute for Georgi Nemsadze, with the away match in Ashdod finishing as a 0–2 loss for Georgia.

 His career was halted due to injuries.

-Personal life

-Zaza Eloshvili has a mother - Tania Kulumbegashvili, a father - Shalva Eloshvili (passed away in 2006) a sister - Maia Eloshvili, a brother-in-law - Vakhtang Talakhadze and a nephew - Tevdore Talakhadze.